btcpayserver/btcpayserver-doc/Altcoins.md

 # Altcoins

-Bitcoin is the main focus of the project and core developers.
+Bitcoin is the only focus of the project and its core developers.
 However, support is implemented for several altcoins:

 * Bitcoin Gold (BTG)
 * Bitcoin Plus (XBC)